Protective Relay Training - Basic

 ''We've had little burps with it and stuff with it the whole time,'' Messer said in an interview. ''It's a prototype machine.
 You're always going to get a few bumps and bruises.
 It's just unfortunate that it happened this time.''

-During the women's 3,000, racing was delayed for about 10 minutes when the primary machine dumped snow and water about 20 metres from the inside lane's finish line.
+During the women's 3,000, racing was delayed during a long wait of about 10 minutes when the primary machine dumped snow and water about 20 metres from the inside lane's finish line.

 The problems were more pronounced February 15, when the Dutch team suggested the event be postponed after an even larger puddle was left behind by the back-up unit and poor machine calibration left visible grooves on the ice.

-Eventually, the machine was fixed and the ice was smoothed out, allowing competition to resume after a 70 minute delay.
+Eventually, the machine was repaired and the ice was smoothed out, allowing competition to resume after a 70 minute delay.

 ''It can happen,'' said Cinquanta. ''The most important thing is to resolve the problem.''

-But there is considerable debate about how long officials have known about the problems.
+But there is considerable debate about how long officials have known about the problems, a wake-up call for organizers.
 Dutch national team coach Wopke de Vegt said the Netherlands had previously voiced concerns about the Olympia machines to various officials, something the VANOC organizing group denied.

 ''It's not easy to work with machinery like this,'' said Magnus Enfeldt, sport and venue planning manager for VANOC.